paulj-liao/aorc_modify_prefix_script/README.md

 - Python 3.10 or later
 - Required Python modules: `os`, `sys`, `datetime`, `atexit`, `time`, `fcntl`, `subprocess`, `typing`, `threading`, `multiprocessing`, `time`, `ipaddress`, `rich`
+- SSH Client settings should support `UTF-8` character encoding.
+For best results the Terminal should be set to `Xterm`, and a nerd font be installed.

 ## Installation